 - Cargo area in the rear.
 A suitcase with food and clothes, toiletry kit, and miscellaneous stuff.
 Some things I don’t access often are in a secondary cargo compartment Prius has underneath the cargo surface.

 After about a week, moving between the areas within a car becomes surprisingly easy and natural.
-I usually put on a hand break, lock the car, leave my shoes in a driver’s seat and move to the back sit or the bed.
+I usually put on a hand brake, lock the car, leave my shoes in a driver’s seat and move to the back sit or the bed.

 Food, water, and cooking